 Welcome to the Origins Field School blog Spring 2018!

-As the Resident Academic Director for the field school, I will be accompanying the students, TA’s and instructors throughout all of the field school modules.
+My name is Deming Yang, Resident Academic Director for the field school.
+I will be accompanying the students, TA’s and instructors throughout all of the field school modules.
 As part of the Field School support team, I will do my best to make sure that our students have an incredible learning experience that they will carry with them for the rest of their lives.

 The Origins Field School will provide students with a series of modules focusing on the study of human origins, specifically with hands-on experience in the Turkana Basin, Kenya.
 We start our journey with building an understanding of the relationships and interactions between animals, plants and climate in the present-day.
 This is a crucial step in deciphering the deep past of our origins because many ecological principles also applied back then.
 In the first module (Ecology), our students will have the opportunity to learn about two major ecosystems that are found in Kenya today.
 They are the savanna ecosystem and the dryland ecosystem.
 Our first stop is Mpala Research Center in Laikipia, Central Kenya, where long-term ecological research about the savanna ecosystem has been carried on for decades.
 We will later move to TBI’s Ileret facility on the east side of Lake Turkaka to learn about dryland ecology.